aimms/how-to/Articles/599/599-Integrating-Python-Service-with-AIMMS-Client.rst

 Develop a Python service and integrate it into AIMMS
 =====================================================

+..
+Call this feature an experimental feature.

+..
+Show how to test Python/Aimms locally.

 In today's data-driven world, the integration of powerful
 machine learning capabilities into optimization applications is becoming increasingly important.
 This article explores the seamless integration of AIMMS